 You can buy with confidence from an experienced online seller who has had 14 years of selling on:

 Ebay under the name of thesilverweb with 2,218 positive feedbacks since the year 2000

 My own online store Marilyn's Midnight Glamour for

 I remember only too well the wonderful customer service that one would receive in the old department stores on Wilshire Boulevard like I. Magnin in Los Angeles, Robinson’s Downtown LA, the fabulous Marshall Fields in Chicago as well as Goldwaters & Diamond’s in Phoenix in the late 60's and early 70’s.
 This was a time in life when the clerks went out of their way to help people and suggest what would look perfect with one’s ensemble.

-That type of individual & excellent customer service has disappeared from the stores today but fortunately that type of service is still available in my shop and I am happy to help a customer find the perfect outfit or to graciously answer any and all questions they may have.
+That type of individual and excellent customer service has disappeared from the stores today but fortunately that type of service is still available in my shop and I am happy to help a customer find the perfect outfit or to graciously answer any and all questions they may have.